-Kwame Porter Robinson
+Kwame Porter Robinson, Ph.D.

 Photo of Kwame Porter Robinson with a blue wall behind him.

-github: robinsonkwame email: kwamepr@umich.edu
+email: kwamepr@wayne.edu github: robinsonkwame

 About

 Kwame is a socio-technical action researcher.
 Multimodal machine learning coupled with mixed-method system designs is how he often takes action with others.
 Sustainable social, economic, and environmental relationships with human AI interaction are his areas of inquiry.
 His three current interrelated research projects are Computing for Community Economies, Sustainability Assessment, and Social Justice in Human AI Interaction, particularly in robotics.
+He is an assistant professor at Wayne State University, Ilitch School of Business.

 In his Computing in Community Economics area, Kwame is working under PI Ron Eglash on a NSF funded grant “Race, Gender and Class Equity in the Future of Work: Automation for the Artisanal Economy.”
 In collaboration with a diverse ecosystem of artisanal enterprises, this project combines artificial intelligence with a Science and Technology Studies framework, Generative Justice, to enhance wealth equity through experiments with bottom up social technologies to bolster collective production, supply chain making, and other dimensions of work.